What’s the Difference Between a Sign and a Symptom?

 - Diminished interest in previously enjoyed activities.
 Someone who is suffering from addiction may show a loss of interest in playing sports or engaging in other hobbies they used to enjoy.
 A friend who suffers from drug addiction, for example, may no longer join you on your monthly camping trips knowing they’ll have a hard time using without raising suspicion.

-- It’s common for individuals with an addiction problem to distance themselves from others, often drinking or using drugs in secret.
+- Distancing from loved ones.
+It’s common for individuals with an addiction problem to distance themselves from others, often drinking or using drugs in secret.
 This desire to detach from others may also be coupled with feelings of depression and anxiety.

 - Legal issues.
 Addiction can often lead to impaired judgment and delayed physical responses, which may result in problems with the law.
 This may be due to several factors, such as the individual ignoring the law to obtain the substance, or becoming a danger to others and themselves due to their addiction — such as in the case of individuals who drive under the influence.